astridx/meinblog/content/posts/joomla/0vorwort.en.md

 #### Single quotes and double quotes<!-- \index{PHP!single quotes and double quotes} -->

+In Joomla, we use single quotes.
+Using single quotes is more performant, usually more readable and more straightforward when used with associative arrays.
+PHP does not need any additional processing to interpret what is inside the single quote.
+If you use double quotes, PHP must check to see if there are any variables in the string.

+> More information about this and the explanation of two other ways to use strings in PHP can be found on the website [php.net](https://www.php.net/manual/en/language.types.string.php)[^php.net/manual/en/language.types.string.php].

 ##### Single quotes

 The simplest way to specify a string is to enclose it in single quotes.
 Single quotes are generally faster, and anything enclosed in quotes is treated as a single string.
 Example:

 ```
 echo 'Start with a single string';
-echo 'String with an apostrophe';
+echo 'String with "apostrophe"';
-echo 'String with a php variable'.$name;
+echo 'String with a php variable' . $name;
 ```

 ##### Double quotes